trucle9100/Security-Portfolio/AWS Automated Security Operations Center/README.md

-🛡️ AWS Automated Security Operations & Incident Response 🛡️ What Was Built
+##🛡️ What Was Built
-The Challenge: Enterprise needed automated security operations to reduce incident response time from hours to minutes
+**The Challenge**: Enterprise needed automated security operations to reduce incident response time from hours to minutes

-Solution: Built comprehensive Security Operations Center (SOC) with automated threat detection, response, and compliance monitoring
+**Solution**: Built comprehensive Security Operations Center (SOC) with automated threat detection, response, and compliance monitoring

-Business Impact: Achieved 95% automated remediation rate and reduced security incident response time by 90%
+**Business Impact**: Achieved 95% automated remediation rate and reduced security incident response time by 90%

+---
 🔍 The Problem Solved
 Manual security incident response taking 2-4 hours
 No automated compliance monitoring